IruneAI/nd00333_AZMLND_C2-master/starter_files/README.md

 6. Consume the model endpoints
 7. Create, Publish and Consume a pipeline

-A further documentation will be provided (15 minutes screencast)
+A further documentation will be provided (15 minutes screencast).

 ## Architectural Diagram